chazwatkins/ash_training/labs/1-basic-actions-and-attributes.md

 ## Try on your own

-- Add created_at and updated_at timestamps to the resource.
-Tip: remember your mix tasks that update the underlying database!

 - Add another text attribute, like `:label` or `:category`, and allow it to be added in the form.
 Add a column for it in the index view.

 - Require that the `:text` attribute is not `nil`